oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 -   **W_TABLE3**: with the data of the TABLE2 table filtered by type of "*column1*" and with the calculation of the amounts of reversals and funds ("*column2*" and "*column3*").
 -   **W_TABLE3** with the data of the filename3.txt file filtered for the last five years.

-For detailed descriptions of the table structures and related mapping to load them refer to the sheet "Working Tables" in the attached Excel file "\_${doc.customer.name}*HRAnalytics_DataMapping.xlsx*"
+For detailed descriptions of the table structures and related mapping to load them refer to the sheet "Working Tables" in the attached Excel file "\_A Company Making Everything*HRAnalytics_DataMapping.xlsx*"

 #### Target Tables and Views